Therealjustindude/life_coach_agent/README.md

 - **Extensible**: Swap models (OpenAI ↔ Ollama), add tools (job search, calendar), or upgrade memory.
 - **API-first**: Interact over REST (ideal for frontends, bots, integrations).
 - **Agent reasoning logs**: ReAct-style responses include `THOUGHT`, `ACTION`, and `ANSWER`.
 These are stored separately for auditing, debugging, or improvement.
-  _When adding new tools, update the ReAct format guide in the prompt template so the model knows available tool names, arguments, and when to use them._
 - **Logging**: The agent logs reasoning and metadata to the console.
 In the future, this can be routed to external monitoring services.

 ## Reasoning Logs